mlflow/mlflow/docs/source/tracking/autolog.rst

 Initialize a SparkSession with the mlflow-spark JAR attached (e.g.
 ``SparkSession.builder.config("spark.jars.packages", "org.mlflow.mlflow-spark")``) and then
-call :py:func:`mlflow.spark.autolog` to enable automatic logging of Spark datasource information at read-time, without the need for explicit log statements.
+call the generic autolog function :py:func:`mlflow.spark.autolog` to enable automatic logging of Spark datasource information at read-time, without the need for explicit log statements.
 Note that autologging of Spark ML (MLlib) models is not yet supported.